-Special accommodations are made for students with individual needs in accordance with IB guidelines.
-At the MYP level, these are decided in consultation with the Individual Needs Coordinator and parents.
-At DP level, students require medical certification.
+Special accommodations for assessments are provided for students with individual needs in line with IB guidelines.
+At the MYP level, these accommodations are determined in consultation with the Individual Needs Coordinator and parents.
+At the DP level, medical certification may be required.